 Empyema is an infection of the pleural space — a collection of infected fluid or pus between the lung and the chest wall.
 It most commonly develops following pneumonia or a chest infection, or after a surgical or medical procedure involving the chest.

 In early-stage empyema, antibiotics and a chest drain can be sufficient.
 As the condition progresses, the fluid becomes thicker and divides into pockets — a process called loculation — making simple drainage ineffective.
-The pleural lining also begins to thicken, trapping the lung and preventing it from re-expanding.
+The pleural lining also begins to thicken, trapping the lung and preventing it from re-expanding fully.

 Keyhole (VATS) surgery at this stage involves washing out the pleural space, breaking down the pockets of infected fluid, and in established cases performing a decortication — removing the thickened pleural peel that is trapping the lung.
-This allows the lung to expand again and dramatically speeds recovery compared to conservative management alone.
+This allows full lung expansion and dramatically speeds recovery compared to conservative management alone.

 Thin fluid, not yet loculated.
 Often manageable with antibiotics and chest drain.
-Prompt treatment prevents progression.
+Prompt treatment prevents progression to established empyema.

 Thick, loculated fluid.
 Simple drainage insufficient.
 VATS washout and decortication required to clear the infection and allow lung re-expansion.